ndg63276/alexa-youtube/README.md

 ## FAQ
 * **Alexa tells me she can't find any supported video skills, what does that mean?**
 Alexa is trying to be too clever, and not launching this skill.
-Start your request by saying 'Alexa, open YouTube' and then when she says 'Welcome to YouTube', ask for the video you want.
+Start your request by saying 'Alexa, launch YouTube' and then when she says 'Welcome to YouTube', ask for the video you want.
 * **She still says she can't find any video skills.**
-Make sure to follow step 15 above, enabling Testing for Development.
+Make sure to follow step 19 above, enabling Testing for Development.
 * **She still says she can't find any video skills!**
 Try using a different word to start the skill.
 In English, say "Alexa, launch YouTube".
 In German, say "Alexa, öffne YouTube".
 In Italian, say "Alexa, avvia YouTube".
 In Spanish, say "Alexa, abrir YouTube".
 * **I am getting another issue, can you fix it?**